MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office_OfficeMobile_PdfViewer_PdfFileOpenMeasurements

-This event is collected for Union iOS, it records when a file open operation takes place.
+This event is collected for the Office app for iOS, it records when a file open operation takes place.
 We collect this data to ensure good performance for all file opens on the app.

 The following fields are collected: